I would really like to do a rotation diet for my dog. But I have a few questions before I start.

 For my lab I switch back and forth between either chicken or lamb.I am always sure to mix them together when ever I switch to the different protein to avoid any sensitive stomach issues.
 Now my dog is pretty easy about this and it only takes a couple of days to switch him over.
 Each dog is going to be different, though, so I would recommend you do take about a week or so to mix them whenever you switch.
 I don't know that there is really a limit on how many different formulas or brands that you can feed, however I have never met anyone who switches between 8 different formulas/brands.

 i actually rotate, fromm kibble. but i have a 12 (i think-or maybe 15 lb) bag, for one dog. when that bag is done, we go to a different "flavor" of the same company. so he's on it for a bit.

 i home cook for rex, and so far, vangie is on wellness ocean, as i think she has an intolerance to chicken and that particular fish food has no chicken fat, or carcass (not easy to find, that would satisfy me, and yes, i know that wellness puppy was caught up in last years diamond mess but immediately left them)

 The only reason I say 8 is because I want to try to get all the meat source in there: beef, bison/buffalo, chicken, duck, lamb, pork, rabbit, turkey & venison.
 I would use mostly the same brands, just different flavors.
 I would also be switching between red meat and poultry.

 Why not get a kibble with more than one protein source to begin with, so you don't have to make so many switches?

-Mom to Maddie (malti-poo/westie) and Puffy (toy poodle)
+Mom to Maddie (malti-poo/westie) and Sunny (toy poodle)

 There are currently 1 users browsing this thread.
 (0 members and 1 guests)